Prateekmedy/MEAN_Stack_Example/README.md

 # MEAN_Stack_Example
-# visit on this link for workinh view
+# visit on this link for working view
 # https://salty-mountain-60325.herokuapp.com